nus-cs2103-AY2223S1/tp/docs/ug-pages/viewing-residents.md

 Shows only the specified columns in the **current** table view.

-Screen too cluttered?
-Just `showonly` the columns you need!
+If your screen is too cluttered, just use `showonly` to show only the columns you need!
 This command works similar to `list /i`, with two key differences:

 1. You can only use `showonly` on existing columns in the current table view, and
 2. The `showonly` command does not modify the list of residents being displayed.
 Filtered residents stay filtered!